minlaxz/minlaxz.github.io/README.md

 - will not be using Docker for this but API.

 ```
-Used to showcase my projects and skills. 👻
+Used to test for my messing things and skills >.<
 ```

 ### Framework: [NextJS](https://nextjs.org/)